carolinesmith527/datascience/bulldozer-price-prediction-project/README.md

 ## Bluebook for Bulldozers

-This project trains a machine learning model to predict the price of bulldozers based on a time-series dataset using a Random Forest Regression model.
+This project trains a Random Forest Regression model to predict the price of bulldozers based on a time-series dataset.

 The model is then evaluated using the RMSLE (root mean squared log error) between the actual and predicted auction prices.